 Training, qualifications & experience

-I completed my Diploma in Counselling (DPS) at the University of the West of England, Bristol (UWE) which is a BACP Accredited course.
+I completed my Diploma in Counselling (DPS) at the University of the West of England, Bristol (UWE) in 2011.
+This was a BACP Accredited course.

-I completed a Certificate in Counselling as a prerequisite to the Diploma in Counselling.
+I completed a Certificate in Counselling (UWE) as a prerequisite to the Diploma in Counselling in 2009.

 I have substantial further training in Motivational Interviewing, Cognitive Behavioural Therapy (CBT) and Brief Solution Focused Therapy.

 I have a degree in Psychology and Sociology from UWE (BSc Hons)